-Ques 8: Try to collect all the currently accepted meanings for the word ‘species’.
-Discuss with your teacher the meaning of species in case of higher plants and animals on one hand and bacteria on the other hand.
+Q8.
+Try to collect all the currently accepted meanings for the word ‘species’.
+Discuss with your teacher the meaning of species in the case of higher plants and animals on the one hand and bacteria on the other hand.

 (ii) Class: It is a taxonomical rank that ranks above Order and below phylum.
 Class is a group or taxon of one or more related orders.

-For example, Mammalia is a class.
+Example: Mammalia is a class.
 It contains all those chordate organisms that have characteristic features of mammals like fur, mammary glands, glands, and warm-bloodedness.

 (iii) Family: This taxonomical rank contains a group of related genera.
 It is classified between order and genus.

-For example, cat belongs to the family, felidae.
-This means that all animals that are chordates, mammals and carnivorous having characteristic cat like features would belong to this family.
-So cats, lions, tigers, leopard all belong to the family felidae.
+Example: the cat belongs to the family, Felidae.
+This means that all animals that are chordates, mammals, and carnivorous having characteristic cat-like features would belong to this family.
+So cats, lions, tigers, leopard all belong to the family Felidae.

 (iv) Order: It is a taxonomic rank used for classifying organisms below the rank class, and is made up of families sharing a set of similar nature or characters.

-Ans: Keys are based on similarities and dissimilarities in characters, generally in a pair called couplet.
-For example, animals with or without organs.
+Example: Animals with or without organs.
 It represents the choice made between two opposite options.
-This results in acceptance of only one and rejection of the other.
+This results in the acceptance of only one and the rejection of the other.

-Flora, manuals, monographs and catalogues are some other means of recording descriptions.
-They also help in correct identification.
-Flora contains the actual account of habitat and distribution of plants of a given area.
+- Flora, manuals, monographs, and catalogues are some other means of recording descriptions.
+They also help with incorrect identification.
+Flora contains the actual account of the habitat and distribution of plants in a given area.

-These provide the index to the plant species found in a particular area.
-Manuals are useful in providing information for identification of names of species found in an area.
-Monographs contain information on any one taxon.
+- These provide the index to the plant species found in a particular area.
+Manuals are useful in providing information for the identification of names of species found in an area.
+Monographs contain information on anyone taxon.